 Kick-off and insights

-The team featured 2 designers, 2 product managers, 2 front-end developers and 2/3 back-end engineers.
+The team featured myself, 2 product managers, 2 front-end developers, 2/3 back-end engineers and a data scientist.

 We set to achieve the following goals:

 - Determine the functionalities of the current platform which are: